 MA Psychology FAQs

-What is the purpose of the MA in Psychology?
+What is the typical range of CUET PG cut-off marks for the MA Psychology program?